THOMASELOVE/431-labs-2024/lab7/README.md

 had their problem settled.
 I do not guarantee that we can help fix your website problems.

+## Grading Lab 7

+- Lab 7 is worth 25 points.
+- Students will receive all 25 points if their Lab 7
+    - is on time,
+    - was built using Quarto,
+    - site clearly includes the five key elements listed above,
+    - site has no unfixed typos or grammatical issues that Dr. Love notices in his review.
+- Students will receive a maximum of 22/25 points if their site was built using something other than Quarto.

 ## Are there examples from past students?

 Yes.
 Visit [this
 link](https://github.com/THOMASELOVE/432-classes-2024/tree/main/lab8#approved-lab-8-submissions-so-far)
 for some student websites from people who took 432 this past Spring.